 The town has crab houses on the water and contemporary urban-eats restaurants along the main highway through town.

-St. Michaels is home-base for a number of excellent bike routes, as well as kayaking.
+St. Michaels is home base for several excellent bike routes, as well as kayaking.

 Everything is within walking distance.